 Campa Cola will fit in neatly into Reliance’s sprawling retail empire.
 Reliance is already the largest retailer in India through Reliance Retail, and also has an e-commerce play in Jiomart.
 Reliance also runs a series of private labels, including like Yeah!Colas and Snac Tac noodles.
 The private labels, including in the fashion and lifestyle segment, already contribute 65 per cent to the company’s revenue.

-Campa Cola might not immediately ring a bell with today’s generation, but will evoke strong memories for people aged 30 and older.
+Campa Cola might not immediately ring a bell with today’s generation, but will evoke strong memories for people aged 30 and older, who’ll remember its ad campaigns and iconic soda labels.
 The brand has its roots in 1949, when Coca Cola had employed Delhi’s Pure Drinks group to be its sole distributor in India.
 In the 1970s, after India’s protectionist measures forced foreign brands out of the country, Pure Drinks launched its own drink, which it named Campa Cola.
 Campa Cola was successful, and became a household name across the country through a series of memorable ad campaigns.
 But as the economy once again opened up in 1991, Pepsi and Coke returned, and Campa Cola found it hard to compete.
 The brand eventually fell by the wayside and was discontinued.

 Several decades later, Campa Cola has been revived, and it now seems to be in good hands.
 Reliance is India’s most valuable company, and Mukesh Ambani is one of the richest men in the world.
 Reliance will give Campa Cola plenty of distribution to take on the big boys of the cola world.
 Campa Cola will likely find a ready audience among middle-aged people, which could help it get an initial set of customers.
 And if the company plays up its Indian roots, it can pit itself as a local alternative to the foreign-owned Pepsi and Coke.